behavure/behavure-docs/src/content/docs/measure_iq/admin-guides/managing-your-data/import-data-deduplication.md

 **Event Checking:**

-In this example, on the third day’s pass, only the new record will be ingested as event checking will evaluate each row for duplication, ignore the first 5 records, and ingest the last 2.
+In this example, on the third day's pass, only the new record will be ingested as event checking will evaluate each row for duplication, ignore the first 5 records, and ingest the last 2.

 |                       |        |                 |                       |              |              |
 | --------------------- | ------ | --------------- | --------------------- | ------------ | ------------ |